 Traders can normally use pips, but exchange rates become difficult to calculate with pips in an environment of hyperinflation.
 Hyperinflation is when the prices of goods and services are increasing excessively and in an out-of-control fashion, such as in the Weimar Republic in Germany during the 1930s or Zimbabwe in 2008, where inflation ran above 79 billion percent in November.
 In that type of situation, a measurement of pips becomes utterly useless as the market moves so quickly.

-Major Currencies Pips
+Understanding Major Forex Currencies and Pips Movements

 The value of a pip varies per currency depending on how the currency is traded.
 On some platforms, you will have four digits (pips), but others will show 5 (pipettes).